How to discipline your kids when you’re exhausted

 • Secondly, you are transferring some responsibility onto your child’s shoulders which gives them a sense of control – they are making a clear choice.

-There will be certain circumstances where this approach is not practical.
-However, if there is a conscious effort to ask your child fewer times, then they are likely to become more responsive when you do ask.
+There may be situations where this approach isn't feasible.
+However, making a conscious effort to ask your child fewer times can lead to increased responsiveness when you do ask.

-Whilst it is true that not all of these ideas will work for everyone, hopefully there is something here that resonates with you, your family and your situation.
+It is true that not all of these ideas will work for everyone.
+But hopefully, there is something here that resonates with you and you family.

 Keep reading